I hope you facilitate close reading activities using those books.

 Text time is a quick, ready-to-use way to get a little bit of close reading and comprehension practice in 2-3 times per week.
 Everything is on one page.
-Students read a short passage on the left and then answer four text-dependent questions on the right.
-Each passage is written at two reading levels (grades 3-4 and 4-5), but the questions are identical so that you can differentiate the reading but still discuss the questions altogether.
+Students read a short passage on the left and then answer text-dependent questions on the right.
+Each passage is written at two reading levels (three reading levels for the primary version), but the questions are identical so that you can differentiate the reading but still discuss the questions altogether.

 Now, I realize that this is not the same as reading a real book, but it is closer than you might think.
 I wrote all of these passages except the poems (which were carefully curated from the Public Domain).
 I am a professional nonfiction children’s author with over 120 books in print.
 The passages I wrote for Text Time are no different from those I might have written for Harcourt, Enslow, Children’s Press, Lucent, or any other educational publisher.
 Further, they are engaging for students and often based on curriculum-based science and social studies topics.
 The only real difference between these passages and ones that you might find in one of the books that I have written is that these ones come with text-dependent questions.

 For the primary version, students use crayons to show where in the text they found their answers.
 This is a great way for students to begin annotating.
 There are three versions of each passage.

 The upper elementary version of Text Time comes with a Mark it Up!
 Annotation Guide.